stacks-network/docs/_develop/zero_to_dapp_1.md

 ## How traditional and decentralized applications differ

-A decentralized application (DApp) uses blockchain technology for the authentication and data storage components of an application’s platform.
+In this tutorial, you build, run, modify, and deploy a decentralized application (DApp) called Animal Kingdom.
+A DApp uses blockchain technology for the authentication and data storage components of an application’s platform.
 Blockchain applications are decentralized applications, meaning they move data control and identity management from central authorities and organizations to